turnitin/pgh-backend-code-exercise/README.md

 Below are two sections:

-* Instructions: the problem we'd like you to solve along with expectations we have about your solution.
+* *Instructions*: the problem we'd like you to solve along with expectations we have about your solution.
-* Logistics: constraints around the problem, and how we'd like you to communicate your solution to us
+* *Logistics*: constraints around the problem, and how we'd like you to communicate your solution to us

 # Instructions